lethargilistic/OpenYourMouth/Desserts/LemonBars.md

 * 1 tsp. baking powder
 * 1/4 C. flour

->Combine well beaten eggs, sugar, salt, and lemon juice.
+>Combine well-beaten eggs, sugar, salt, and lemon juice.
 Mix baking powder and flour;
 add to egg mixture and mix.
 Spread on the hot baked crust layer.
 Bake at 350 degrees for 30 minutes.
 Let cool and refrigerate (usually over night).
 Sprinkle with additional powdered sugar.
 Cut into bars and serve.